bompi88/grand-view/README.md

 # Grand View

 Helps you structure a large set of information units.
-Can be used for writing reports and so on.
+Can be used as a tool to plan and gather resources for reports/theses and so on.

 ## Development
 First clone the repo: